Denis Cuspert

-Denis Mamadou Gerhard Cuspert (18 October 1975 – 17 January 2018), also known by his stage name Deso Dogg and his nom de guerre Abu Talha al-Almani, was a German rapper who became a member of the Islamic State.
+Denis Mamadou Gerhard Cuspert (18 October 1975 – 17 January 2018), also known by his stage name Deso Dogg and his nom de guerre Abu Talha al-Almani (أبو طلحة الألماني), was a German rapper who became a member of the Islamic State.

-Cuspert ended his rap career in 2010, converted to Islam and took on the new Islamic name Abou Maleeq.
+Cuspert ended his rap career in 2010, converted to Islam and took on the new Islamic name Abou Maleeq (أبو طلحة).
 He left Germany in 2012 for Egypt and Libya, eventually going to Syria in 2013, where he fought with jihadist anti-government forces in the Syrian Civil War, under the nom de guerre of Abu Talha Al-Almani (meaning Abu Talha the German).

 He was wounded during fighting in the northern-Syrian town of Azaz in an air-strike conducted by the Syrian Arab Air Force.
 In 2014, he gave his oath of allegiance to Islamist-Jihadi group the Islamic State (IS).

 The United States Department of State added Cuspert to its list of Specially Designated Global Terrorists on 9 February 2015, and the United Nations Al-Qaida Sanctions Committee designated him on 11 February 2015.
-In January 2018, the pro-IS Wafa' Media Foundation announced his death during clashes in the town of Gharanij.
+In January 2018, the Wafa' Media Foundation announced his death during clashes in the town of Gharanij.